bbjprojek/intro/src/pages/terms-of-service.md

 If you have been inactive on your free Account for a consecutive period of 12 months or more, access to your Account and all or part of the data associated with your Account (including but not limited to personal private repositories stored in GitLab, emails stored in BBJProjeK Mail, files stored on the CDN, passwords and 2SV codes stored in KanXras) may be deleted.
 You will receive notices 30, 15 and 7 days in advance before such action is taken on the recovery email associated with your Account.

-Accounts under an custom flag are always considered active and no action will be taken against your Account under this section.
+Accounts under a custom flag are always considered active and no action will be taken against your Account under this section.
 Terminating your flagged active Account will make your Account subject to this section again.

 If your Account is not flagged, you are considered active by performing one of the following actions at least once in a period of 12 months:
 * Logging in to your Account on the web, desktop or mobile apps; or
-* If you are already logged in, using one of the products (for example, accessing your inbox in the web or any third-party app, reading an email, checing projects in GitLab, etc.).
+* If you are already logged in, using one of the products (for example, accessing your inbox in the web or any third-party app, reading an email, checking projects in GitLab, etc.).

 Activity is considered by Account, not by email address.
 Keeping an active Account ensures that any email addresses you created for that Account (@bbjprojek.org, @bbj.me, etc.) also remain active.

-If you are subject to insurmountable circumstances that won't allow you to stay active on your Account in a period of 12 months, please contact our OPWG so that they can prevent deletion under this section.
+If you are subject to insurmountable circumstances that won't allow you to stay active on your Account in a period of 12 months, please contact our [Operations Working Group](https://wiki.bbjprojek.org/docs/team/operations-working-group/) so that they can prevent deletion under this section.

 ## 4. Limited warranties and liability
 The Organization does not make any warranty about the reliability of the Services or the security of user data, despite best efforts.
 The Service is provided “as is” and “as available,” without warranty of any kind, either express or implied, including but not limited to the implied warranties of merchantability, fitness for a particular purpose, title, accuracy, non-infringement, or warranties that may arise from course of dealing or course of performance or usage of trade.